Leica M10 vs T Typ 701

 Both cameras are available in two different colors (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica T is notably smaller (17 percent) than the Leica M10.
 Moreover, the T Typ 701 is substantially lighter (42 percent) than the M10.
-In this context, it is worth noting that neither the M10 nor the T Typ 701 are weather-sealed.
+It is worth mentioning in this context that the M10 is splash and dust resistant, while the T Typ 701 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.